DeGym/contracts/contracts/v2/README.md

 # V2 reasons

 This version 2 handles multiples staking
-The updated staking system consists of a central staking contract and user-specific staking contracts.
+The updated staking system consists of a stake manager contract and user-specific stake pool contracts.
 This structure optimizes memory usage, enhances modularity, and isolates staking data per user, ensuring a flexible and secure reward distribution system.

 ## Explanation of Key Improvements